brobotato/fhscsc/README.md

 # FHS CSC

-Website for the FHS Computer Science Club using CherryPy, SQLite3, JQuery, and Bootstrap I guess.
+Website for the FHS Computer Science Club using CherryPy, PyMySQL, JQuery, and Bootstrap running on the Google App Engine.

 ## Overview

-WIP
+WIP, Rquires a Google App Engine instance and a Google Cloud SQL instance.

 ## Requirements

-FHS CSC requires a fairly recent installation of CherryPy and SQLite3.
+FHS CSC requires a fairly recent installation of CherryPy and PyMySQL.

 ## Setup